snowzach/doods2/README.md

 ```

 # Supported Detectors / Models
-There are currently 3 supported dectector formats
+There are currently 5 supported dectector formats
 - tflite - Tensorflow lite `.tflite` models
 - tensorflow - Original tensoflow frozen models (Usually end with `.pb`)
-- pytorch - PyTorch based models like yolo
+- pytorch - PyTorch based models like yolov5
 - deepstack - Deepstack models suppor
+- yolov8 - YOLOv8 based models
-- tensorflow2 - DISABLED - The libraries required were huge (2.2GB) and it was too slow to be ussful for the time being.
+- tensorflow2 - DISABLED - The libraries required were huge (2.2GB) and it was too slow to be useful for the time being.

 ## Other Options
 - labelsStartFromZero: true - The labels file starts from index zero instead of 1 like most labels.